 In Malta, public health services are obtained through health centres and hospitals.

 By presenting your European Health Insurance Card, you can obtain necessary medical care usually free of charge.
-Information about services as well contact information can be obtained from the Maltese Ministry of Health.
+Information about services as well contact information can be obtained from the Maltese Ministry for Health.

 There are a large number of private health services available.
 These operate separately from the public sector.
 You pay the full cost of treatment yourself when you use these services.

 You can obtain treatment from a doctor by going directly to a Government Health Centre.
 There are eight public health centres in Malta.
-You can find their contact information on the Ministry of Health and Energy website.
+You can find their contact information on the Ministry for Health website.
 When you show your European Health Insurance Card and ID, treatment is free of charge.
 Be aware that you must present the original document – a paper copy of the card is not sufficient.
 If you do not have a European Health Insurance Card with you, the full price for a doctor´s appointment will be charged.
 It must be paid (in cash or by credit card) before leaving the premises.

 Emergency dental treatment is provided free of charge at Mater Dei Hospital in Msida and the health centres.
 Treatment is available, however, only on limited basis.
 Most dental care in Malta is provided in the private sector.

 Prescription medicines prescribed by a doctor are non-reimbursable.
 The only exception to this is medication prescribed in a hospital, which is free during inpatient treatment, and for the first three days after you are discharged.
 In other situations, you will have to pay the costs of medicines yourself.